Grinnin' tonic: Here's how I made my own gin in Clonakilty

 Your cheese and toppings then, if I'm to continue the pizza metaphor, are your key botanicals.
 We have a huge choice here, like Ginger Root Powder, Lemongrass, Lavender, Elderberries, Nutmeg, and Yarrow Herb.
 These are what Ewan calls your headline grabbers, the thing the marketing lads love.

 For their Minke gin, for example, it would be Rock Samphire.
-It's foraged by hand around the nearby cliffs, to sustainably harvest the native stuff, but only in season.
+It's foraged by hand around the nearby cliffs of west Cork.

 "It's like a touch of the coast," says Ewan, "like putting a shell to your ear."